hilde801/qr-code-generator/README.md

 # About QR Code Generator

-QR Code Generator is a simple web application to generate QR codes.
+A simple web application to generate QR codes.

 # Getting Started